o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/spatial-query-system.md

 A generator produces a list of positions (`KytPos`) or entities (`KytEntityId`), based on a set of parameters provided.
 If the generator produces entities (such as cover points) then each entity will implicitly provide a position via its `position` aspect.

 Here is a contrived example of a custom generator using the built-in Origin parameter and a custom function called MyNumber.
-(To learn about how to write your own custom Spatial Query Functions, see [https://kythera.atlassian.net/wiki/pages/resumedraft.action?draftId=1664679944](https://kythera.atlassian.net/wiki/pages/resumedraft.action?draftId=1664679944) .)

 ```
 Generators {